Bol (film): Box office

-In September 2011, the Times of India reported that Sahara One network has bought seven-year satellite rights of 100 films, including Shoaib Mansoor's Bol for a total of PKR 122 million for all.

 Soundtrack

 Bol is the soundtrack album of the 2011 Urdu-language Pakistani film Bol by Shoaib Mansoor.
 Before the movie's release, Atif Aslam (who plays one of the main roles) in an interview stated, "I have done two songs for the soundtrack.
 It's been a great experience working with Shoaib Mansoor, he is an amazing person and very dedicated.
 My role isn't controversial and we discussed it beforehand.
 It's a film that is being made for a good cause."

 All songs are mixed and mastered by Kashif Ejaz.
 The singers include Atif Aslam, Sajjad Ali, Hadiqa Kiani, Ahmed Jahanzeb, Shabnam Majeed, Sahir Ali Bagga, Bina Jawad, Faiza Mujahid and Shuja Haider.
 The soundtrack was successful and generally received positive reviews from critics.
+The song Hona Tha Pyar was written and composed by Ali Javed- a 16 years old school boy from Toba Tek Singh (a small town of Punjab).
 However, one critical review published in The Express Tribune called the movie's soundtrack "A surprising disappointment."